NipponNoraneko/fbdasm/DETAILS.md

 The checksum consists of a (possibly overflowed) 16-bit count of how many "one" bits were sent in the payload (not including start bits).
 This 16-bit value is sent using the same [CassetteSendByte](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymCassetteSendByte) facility used to send bytes from the payload; but the bytes of the checksum themselves are sent most-significant byte first.

 The data stream is finished out with a final, single "one" bit.

+#### Similarities to the Sharp MZ-700 Cassette Format

+UglyJoe/ximwix at [famicomworld.com](https://www.famicomworld.com/forum/index.php?topic=15677.msg192005#msg192005) pointed out to me that the format used by Family BASIC is extremely similar to the format used by the Sharp MZ-700, and its successors (Note: Sharp was a co-developer of Family BASIC, and the first version of it was called Playbox BASIC, and targeted at Sharp's My Computer C1 TV, which was a telivision that included a built-in, licensed Famicom system).
+Here's a detailed description of [the format used by the MZ series](https://www.sharpmz.org/mz-700/tapeproc.htm).

+The formats are quite similar.
+Some differences are:
+ - (Biggest difference) The data is sent twice on the MZ format, with an intervening 256-cycle intermission, but sent only once on Family BASIC.
+In [the block diagrams at sharpmz.org]([https://www.sharpmz.org/mz-700/tapeproc.htm](https://www.sharpmz.org/mz-700/tapeproc.htm#:~:text=Tape%20Format)) that show the structures for saved data, Everything after the second "L" in each of those block diagrams, does not exist on Family BASIC tape saves.
+ - Bits are very similarly represented, but not quite the same.
+The frequencies/wavelengths differ (which makes sense, because so do their CPU clockspeeds!).
+The MZ starts with the high period and finishes with the low, while the reverse is true for Famibe.
+ - The MZ format uses two different lengths of **sync** signal (the MZ page calls this a "GAP"&mdash;"LGAP" or "SGAP", depending on whether it's the long, or the short variant).
+It uses the long one (22,000 cycles) before the header packet is sent, and the shorter one (11,000 cycles) before the data packet is sent.
+Family BASIC uses the same 20,000-cycle gap before each of those.

 ## BASIC Variables (TODO)